 Benefits of a DARe Certificate

-- You develop more precise therapeutic skills to work with attachment styles.
+- Fast-track your learning and growth.
+You develop more precise therapeutic skills to work with attachment styles.
 The skills can be integrated with your basic therapeutic method and practice.

 - You will increase your understanding of the brain and the nervous system and how to work therapeutically to support discharge in the nervous system.